+Supporting those in the Military or Veterans who have done their Service is important.
 Only a soldier knows what it is like to serve in a conflict.
 Like all those in the service sector, the rest of society depends on their bravery and stoicism.
-However, the soldiers that have returned from battle to the homeland can find themselves mentally/ physically scarred.
-The transition process back to civilian life can be challenging such that Post Traumatic Stress Disorder becomes a new battle.
+However, the soldiers returning from battle to the homeland can find themselves mentally/ physically scarred.
+Transitioning back to civilian life can be challenging such that Post Traumatic Stress Disorder becomes a new battle.

-Thousands of soldiers in the UK suffer PTSD, a severe anxiety disorder in which victims suffer experiencing the original trauma through nightmares or flashbacks.
+Thousands of soldiers in the UK and indeed across the world develop PTSD, a severe anxiety disorder in which victims suffer as they continuously experience the original trauma through nightmares or flashbacks.
 In addition, sleep difficulties and anger are synonymous with post-traumatic stress.

 ‘Many fear that admitting to experiencing symptoms of PTSD could harm their careers, cause them to have difficulties with their peers or superiors, or be a stigmatising admission of the inherent weakness of character.
-PTSD among the military is seen often as a failure, a weakness, an embarrassment, and evidence of an innate deficiency of the right stuff’ (Gupta, 2004).
+PTSD in the military is often seen as a failure, a weakness, an embarrassment, and evidence of an innate deficiency of the right stuff (Gupta, 2004).

 PTSD also affects those closest to the sufferer.
 As a result, relationships break down, and the family unit suffers.

 The programme is a perfect solution for soldiers.
 At TRE UK® We have taught many soldiers worldwide how to release their battle scars and start to live everyday life.
 It is having great success helping serving soldiers and veterans recover from symptoms of PTSD where other therapies have failed to bring the release that can only come with through the Total Release Experience®.